 The Board has approved annual performance-based LTIP awards ("Annual Awards") and long-term performance-based LTIP awards ("Long-Term Awards" and together with the Annual Awards, "Performance Awards") to the executive officers and other employees of the Company.
 As described below, the Annual Awards have one-year performance periods and the Long-Term Awards have three-year performance periods.
-In addition to meeting specified performance metrics, vesting in both the Annual Awards and the Long-Term Awards is subject to service requirements.
+In addition to meeting specified performance metrics, vesting in the Performance Awards is subject to service requirements.